 NeuroMetrix, Inc., or the Company, a Delaware corporation, was founded in June 1996.
 The Company develops wearable medical technology and point-of-care tests that help patients and physicians better manage chronic pain, nerve diseases, and sleep disorders.
-The Company markets the SENSUSTM Pain Management System, or SENSUS, which is a wearable therapeutic device designed for relief of chronic, intractable pain.
-The Company also markets DPNCheck®, which is a quantitative nerve conduction test that is used by physicians and health care professionals to evaluate systemic neuropathies such as diabetic peripheral neuropathy, or DPN.
-The Company's historical neurodiagnostic business is based on the ADVANCETM NCS/EMG System, or the ADVANCE System, which is a comprehensive platform for the performance of traditional nerve conduction studies and invasive electromyography procedures and which is primarily used in physician offices and clinics.
+The Company markets Quell[®] and SENSUS[®] which are wearable therapeutic devices designed for relief of chronic, intractable pain.
+Quell was commercially launched in the United States during the second quarter of 2015.
+The Company also markets DPNCheck[®], which is a quantitative nerve conduction test that is used by physicians and health care professionals to evaluate systemic neuropathies such as diabetic peripheral neuropathy, or DPN.
+The Company's historical neurodiagnostic business is based on the ADVANCETM System which is a comprehensive platform for the performance of traditional nerve conduction studies and invasive electromyography procedures and which is primarily used in physician offices and clinics.